What is Net Revenue Retention (NRR) in SaaS?

 For SaaS businesses, revenue metrics can pinpoint which products and services are succeeding or failing with their target audience.

-NRR helps you understand whether the service provided has the quality to engage customers and meet their needs.
+NRR helps you and your customer success team understand whether the service provided has the quality to engage customers and meet their needs.
 If it doesn’t, they will eventually cancel their subscription or downgrade, resulting in revenue churn.
 NRR rate can indicate negative underlying trends that you can resolve and improve customer retention rates.

 NRR is a key metric that can uphold the company’s financial performance.